I was given this golden rule of thumb a few years ago when meeting business principals.

-There are a number of reasons people fall out of love with their businesses, but I reckon a good 60% or 70% of them relate to what happens when a business gets too far along the growth journey without processes.
+People fall out of love for their businesses for several reasons, but I reckon a good 60% or 70% of them relate to what happens when a business gets too far along the growth journey without processes.

 What I mean by processes is simply a way of having other people do things you don’t want to without having to train them or keep track of who is doing what manually.

-The most common mistake of all is where I see business owners hire people in the hope it will solve the problem.
-It doesn’t and Bill Gates is one of many people who will tell you it only makes the problem worse.
+The most common mistake is where I see business owners hire people hoping it will solve the problem.

 Until you’re organised, it’s not recommended.